 You’re not alone.
 And there are people who may want to hear from you soon.

 So your ship is home to at least these 4 contingents: officers, crew, passengers, and stowaways.
-But I’m going to speak a lot about the goodie two-shoes and the rebels instead.
+I usually speak about the goodie two-shoes and rebels instead.